Rosids

 The rosids are members of a large clade (monophyletic group) of flowering plants, containing about 70,000 species, more than a quarter of all angiosperms.

 The clade is divided into 16 to 20 orders, depending upon circumscription and classification.
 These orders, in turn, together comprise about 140 families.

 Fossil rosids are known from the Cretaceous period.
-Molecular clock estimates indicate that the rosids originated in the Aptian or Albian stages of the Cretaceous, between 125 and 99.6 million years ago.
+Molecular clock estimates indicate that the rosids may have originated in the Aptian or Albian stages of the Cretaceous, between 125 and 99.6 million years ago.

-Today's forests are highly dominated by rosid species, which in turn helped with diversification in many other living lineages.
-Additionally, rosid herbs and shrubs are also a significant part of arctic/alpine, temperate floras, aquatics, desert plants, and parasites.
+Today's broadleaved forests are dominated by rosid species, which in turn help with diversification in many other living lineages.
+Additionally, rosid herbs and shrubs are a significant part of arctic/alpine and temperate floras.
+The clade also includes some aquatic, desert and parasitic plants.

 Name

 The name is based upon the name "Rosidae", which had usually been understood to be a subclass.
 In 1967, Armen Takhtajan showed that the correct basis for the name "Rosidae" is a description of a group of plants published in 1830 by Friedrich Gottlieb Bartling.
 The clade was later renamed "Rosidae" and has been variously delimited by different authors.
 The name "rosids" is informal and not assumed to have any particular taxonomic rank like the names authorized by the ICBN.
 The rosids are monophyletic based upon evidence found by molecular phylogenetic analysis.